moquedace/ro_soil_carbon_stock/README.md

 We hope this repository serves as a resource for the scientific community interested in soil carbon mapping studies and the application of machine learning techniques.
 Collaboration is essential for advancing the understanding and conservation of natural resources.

-We hope this repository serves as a resource for the scientific community interested in soil carbon mapping studies and the application of machine learning techniques.
-Collaboration is essential for advancing the understanding and conservation of natural resources.